cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 Every log message is delivered to standard output in JSON format, with the first level definition of the timestamp, the log level and the type of log entry, such as `postgres` for the canonical PostgreSQL error message channel.
-As a result, every Pod managed by Cloud Native PostgreSQL can be easily and directly integrated with any downstream log processing stack that supports JSON as source data type.
+As a result, every Pod managed by CloudNativePG can be easily and directly integrated with any downstream log processing stack that supports JSON as source data type.

 ### Real-time query monitoring

-Cloud Native PostgreSQL transparently and natively supports:
+CloudNativePG transparently and natively supports:

 - the essential [`pg_stat_statements` extension](https://www.postgresql.org/docs/current/pgstatstatements.html),
   which enables tracking of planning and execution statistics of all SQL